 Startups are nothing if not tech-savvy.
-This means that your office commercial rental space will need to have the capability to keep up with the technical demand of a plugged-in workforce.
+This means that your Ann Arbor office office for lease will need to have the capability to keep up with the technical demand of a plugged-in workforce.

 That said, the technological requirements of many offices have changed.
 Newer businesses are less likely to be encumbered by legacy hardware, such as dated server racks or old computer equipment.
 Instead, their reliance on cloud technology will put a premium on high-speed wired internet and clear connectivity for Wi-Fi.
 Outlets are another chief concern—both their quantity and location.

 However, startups are also interested in solutions that can cut down on the various cords and cables that clutter tech environments.
 This is especially important in the conference room, where cables for telephones and projectors can be unseemly.
 A clean, efficient work space with cleverly-hidden tech features can go a long way toward impressing an interested startup.